juju-solutions/bigdata-community/_drafts/now-youre-charming-with-layers.md

 mod-php, as well as mechanisms for fetching and installing a PHP project within that runtime.

-Base layers can be written in any language, but because the reactive framework that glues layers together is currently written in Python, they will need to at least include that.
+Base layers can be written in any language, but must at a minimum provide the reactive framework that glues layers together, which is written in Python.
+This can be done trivially by building the base layer off of [layer-basic][].

 ## Interface Layers